port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 ### Port Credentials Secret

-In order to manage entities in Port, the exporter needs access to your Port credentials, these are provided to the exporter via an [`AWS Secrets Manager`](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) secret.
+In order to manage Entities in Port, the exporter needs access to your Port credentials, these are provided to the exporter via an [`AWS Secrets Manager`](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) secret.

 The secret value should be in the following format: